layzrd/tiktactoe-game/README.md

 ![Hireable](https://cdn.rawgit.com/hiendv/hireable/master/styles/default/yes.svg) [![Run on Repl.it](https://repl.it/badge/github/wrakc/Bubble-Sort---Microverse)](https://repl.it/@aliabdulaziz/tiktactoe-game)

+Tic Tac Toe is a timeless paper and pencil game that players of all ages know and love.
+In this project, I developed a computer program based on the original game.
 > The main goal is to put into practice the main concepts of Object Oriented Programming.
 Particularly, classes and access to their attributes.

 ## Built With